CodeforBirmingham/subte/README.md

 To install the project on your operating system for development, please take a look at the [installation guide wiki](https://github.com/CodeforBirmingham/subte/wiki/Installation-Guide)

+### Waffle.io

+For issue management, we are using [waffle.io](https://waffle.io/CodeforBirmingham/subte) which integrates with github very well.
+Issues can also be submitted directly via github.
+Please submit bug reports, features requests, documentation requests, etc, as they come up; they will be addressed as they are able.

+### Wiki

+The [wiki document](https://github.com/CodeforBirmingham/subte/wiki) is a collection of useful information about the project.
+It is recommended for users and developers to take a look at the wiki to familiarize with the project usage, plans, and general information.
+It is still a work in progress, so some information is not yet placed there properly.

 ### Dependencies

 The following are the dependencies used in the project: